tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/github-workflow.md

 ### Merging

 When peer review is complete, the output is finalized, and issue-specific content like the `/issue/` subdirectory has been deleted, the issue branch should be merged back to `master` using a [__squash__ merge](https://help.github.com/articles/about-pull-request-merge-squashing/).
-You can normally perform this merge automatically from the pull request page on Github.
+You can normally perform this merge automatically from the pull request page on GitHub.

 Once the merge is complete, you should delete the issue branch.

 ## Exceptions to the Standard Workflow
-In some cases we may use simpler workflows, for example by skipping the branch/merge steps and just committing directly to `master`.
+In some cases, we may use simpler workflows, for example by skipping the branch/merge steps and just committing directly to `master`.
 Here are a few exceptions:

 1. **No issue branch:** It is permissible to skip the step of creating an issue branch and commit changes directly to `master` when all of the following are true:
 - The issue is small in scope and will involve no more than a few commits